BS in Environmental Sciences with Emphasis in Outreach and Education

 Upper Level Disciplinary Electives

-Select 15 credit hours from the following courses at the 3000/4000 levels (must take at least one Atmospheric, Environmental, or Soil Science course).15
+Select 15 credit hours from the following courses at the 3000/4000 levels (must take at least one Atmospheric, Environmental, or Soil Science course).
+May only double count up to 6 credits between degree program requirements and upper-level disciplinary electives.15

 ATM_SC 3600Climates of the World3